Matt Olson Preview, Player Props: Braves vs. Cubs

 - The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 18th in the league.

-- The Cubs have a 4.14 team ERA that ranks 15th among all league pitching staffs.
+- The Cubs' 4.15 team ERA ranks 15th among all MLB pitching staffs.

-- Cubs pitchers combine to give up the fifth-fewest home runs in baseball (171 total, 1.1 per game).
+- The Cubs allow the sixth-fewest home runs in baseball (173 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.